Kaholo/kaholo-plugin-aws-code-build/README.md

 5. Builds (Autocomplete) **Required** - The build(s) to get information about.
 Can specify multiple builds by passing an array of build IDs to return information about.

 ## Method: Create Project From JSON
 Create a new CodeBuild project from the specified JSON parameters file.
+[Learn More](https://docs.aws.amazon.com/codebuild/latest/userguide/create-project-cli.html)

 ## Parameters
 1. Access key (String) **Required if not in settings** - The access key ID of the user to use to authenticate to AWS for this request.